eaprelsky/infodynamics/book/08_03_optimization_principles.md

 ## Personal Performance Optimization

-The same optimization principles that transform organizational systems can be applied to individual cognitive performance. **Dr. James Williams' research at Oxford University** developed personal optimization frameworks based on information physics principles.
+The same optimization principles that transform organizational systems can be applied to individual cognitive performance. **Dr. James Williams' research at Oxford University** developed personal optimization frameworks based on information dynamics principles.

 [Williams' approach, published in Cognition](https://www.sciencedirect.com/science/article/pii/S0010027720301578), enables individuals to engineer their own cognitive systems for breakthrough performance by applying electrical optimization principles to personal learning, creativity, and decision-making.